-The UAPL application must be submitted through the CAPELS website at https://capels.caas.gov.sg.
+The UAPL application must be submitted at https://capels.caas.gov.sg.
 The applicant is required to upload his theory test results and make payment.
-Refer to Appendix 3 for the fees payable.
+Refer to Appendix 4 for the fees payable.
 As the practical assessment results will be uploaded by the AFE, no further upload is required from the applicant.
 The applicant must be at least 16 years old.

-The typical processing time for a UAPL application is 10 working days, depending on the completeness of the submission of supporting documents and complexity of the UAPL application.
+Complete applications with all required documents and fees are typically processed within 10 working days.
+Incomplete submissions or complex applications may require additional processing time.
 CAAS may contact the applicant for further clarifications.
 Regardless of the outcome of the application, fees paid are not refundable or transferrable.